anoldkiriago/alx-higher_level_programming/README.md

-This is my python repo
+This is my pytjon readme